ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 sudo iobroker start
 -->

 If the upgrade command displays permissions / permissions errors, fix them.
-Sometimes "sudo" is not enough and you have to run the installation as a real root (previously simply `sudo su -`).
+Sometimes "sudo" is not enough, and you have to run the installation as a real root (previously simply `sudo su -`).

 ## Windows